jotego/jtcores/README.txt

 I use linux as my development system.
 This means that I use many bash scripts, environment variables and symbolic links.
 I recommend using linux to compile the cores.

-Define a environment variable called JTGNG_ROOT with the path to the folder where you cloned jt_gng repository from Github.
+Define a environment variable called JTGNG with the path to the folder where you cloned jt_gng repository from Github.

 In the directory bin there is a command line utility called jtcore that will compile the given core.
 Like